8. Fair value re-measurement of share subscription agreement

 On 16 December 2015, Gilead Sciences, Inc. and Galapagos NV entered into a global collaboration for the development and commercialization of filgotinib, in the framework of which Gilead committed to an upfront payment of $725 million consisting of a license fee of $300 million and a $425 million equity investment in Galapagos NV by subscribing to new shares at a price of €58 per share, including issuance premium.
 This agreement was effectively completed and entered into force on 19 January 2016 and the full payment was received.

-In connection with the agreement, we recognized a deferred income and an offsetting short term financial asset (derivative) of €39 million upon signing of the share subscription agreement with Gilead as required under IAS 39.
+In connection with the agreement, we recognized a deferred income and an offsetting short term financial asset (derivative) of €39 million upon signing of the share subscription agreement with Gilead as required under IAS 39 Financial Instruments: recognition and measurement.
 This financial asset initially reflected the share premium that Gilead committed to pay above our closing share price on the day of entering into the subscription agreement.
-Under IAS 39 the fair value of the financial asset is re-measured at year-end and again upon entering into force of the share subscription agreement on 19 January 2016, when the financial asset expired.
+Under IAS 39 Financial Instruments: recognition and measurement the fair value of the financial asset is re-measured at year-end and again upon entering into force of the share subscription agreement on 19 January 2016, when the financial asset expired.
 Variations in fair value of the financial asset are recorded in the income statement.

 The decrease in the fair value of the financial asset resulting from the increase in the Galapagos share price between signing of the share subscription agreement and 31 December 2015 resulted in a negative, non-cash fair value charge of €30.6 million in the financial results.
 The subsequent increase in the fair value of the financial asset resulting from the decrease in our share price between 1 January 2016 and 19 January 2016 resulted in a positive non-cash gain of €57.5 million in the financial result of 2016.

 On 19 January 2016, the value of the financial asset at maturity amounted to €65.9 million, reflecting the share premium that Gilead paid above our closing share price on the day of the capital increase.
-This amount was composed of (1) the initial measurement on the day of entering into the share subscription agreement for an amount of €39 million which was reported in deferred income and (2) the subsequent re-measurements of the financial asset, reported as financial result under IAS 39: €30.6 million fair value loss reported in the year 2015 and €57.5 million fair value gain reported in the year 2016, together a net fair value gain of €26.8 million.
-This financial asset expired on the effective date of the share subscription agreement and was derecognized through the share premium account.
+This amount was composed of (1) the initial measurement on the day of entering into the share subscription agreement for an amount of €39 million which was reported in deferred income and (2) the subsequent re-measurements of the financial asset, reported as financial result under IAS 39 Financial Instruments: recognition and measurement: €30.6 million fair value loss reported in the year 2015 and €57.5 million fair value gain reported in the year 2016, together a net fair value gain of €26.8 million.
+This financial asset expired on the effective date of the share subscription agreement and was derecognized and recorded as part of the share premium account.